Sandro Ramírez: Everton

 On 3 July 2017, Sandro signed for Everton on a four-year contract after the club triggered a £5.2 million release clause in his Málaga contract.
 He made his debut on 12 August, starting in a 1–0 home win against Stoke City in the Premier League.

 Sandro joined Sevilla FC on loan on 30 January 2018, for the remainder of the campaign.
 Seven months later, he moved to Real Sociedad also on loan.

 On 2 July 2019, Sandro agreed to a one-year loan deal with Real Valladolid still in the Spanish top tier.
 He scored his first goal in two and a half years on 3 November, helping to a 3–0 home defeat of RCD Mallorca with a 20-meter effort in injury time.

 Huesca

 Sandro signed a three-year contract with Huesca on 5 October 2020, on a free transfer.
 On 2 August 2021, he agreed to a one-year loan deal with Getafe CF with an option to buy.

+Las Palmas

-On 22 August 2022, Sandro was loaned to fellow second division side Las Palmas for one year, with a buyout clause.
+On 22 August 2022, Sandro was loaned to fellow second division side Las Palmas for one year, with an obligatory buyout clause in case of promotion.
+This was achieved as runners-up, and in June 2023 he signed a permanent contract until 2026.

+Sandro equalled the record of most clubs played for in the Spanish top flight at the start of the 2023–24 season, as Las Palmas were his eighth, a record shared with Carlos Aranda who also represented this team.
+On 30 November 2024, as Barcelona were celebrating their centenary, he opened an eventual 2–1 away win.